 Now that you’re a finish expert, it’s time for some actual paint testing!
 I know you’re eager to get your project done, but take the time test the paint to make sure it’s what you want.
 Here’s what you do:

-Bring in the light: A paint’s color will change in its lighting, so as the test paint dries, bring in any lamps that are usually in that room,turn on overhead lights and open blinds or curtains.
+- Bring in the light: A paint’s color will change in different lighting, so as the test paint dries, bring in any lamps that are usually in that room, turn on overhead lights and open blinds or curtains.
 Set up the lighting in your room as if the room were finished.
 This will give you the most complete picture of how the finished paint will look.